Daughter: Father, 73, Targeted In Violent Road-Rage Attack In Hermantown - Fox21Online

 “You know, it really just comes down to — my message is that if some if you’re coming up to a situation such as this, anybody that is willing to just step out and help, and even just a matter of trying to pull one aside, I don’t know.
 But I just feel like if it hadn’t been for those two gentlemen, I don’t know here my, where my father would be,” Schmaltz said.

-After the accident happened, Schmaltz posted about the incident on the Hermantown, MN Neighbors Facebook page, which was widely shared and may have created leads that helped the police department identify a suspect Thursday.
+After the attack happened, Schmaltz posted about the incident on the Hermantown, MN Neighbors Facebook page, which was widely shared and helped create awareness and possible leads.

-The Hermantown Police Department released a statement for the first time since the incident on its Facebook page Thursday evening by saying:
+The Hermantown Police Department released a statement for the first time since the incident on its Facebook page Thursday.
+The department did not provide details about the attack, but said:

 “We have identified the red pickup truck and driver from the assault incident that occurred on July 25.
 The case is currently under investigation.
 We appreciate all of leads that we received!”